soapjs/soap-node-redis/README.md

-# Redis Collections for SoapJS (WIP)
+# Redis Collections for SoapJS

+_This package is currently in a Proof of Concept stage._

 This package provides a set of Redis collections that integrate seamlessly with the SoapJS framework, enabling efficient and structured data handling in Redis databases.
 It includes implementations for common Redis data structures like hashes, lists, sets, and sorted sets.

+## Features

+- Easy-to-use Redis collections and query factories (RedisSearch).
+- Integration with the SoapJS framework for structured, clean architecture.
+- Support for Redis operations such as find, insert, update, and delete.

-## Collections Included
+### Collections Included

-- **RedisHashCollection**: Manages Redis hashes, allowing storage and retrieval of data associated with a key.
+- **RedisHashCollection**: hashes, allowing storage and retrieval of data associated with a key.
-- **RedisListCollection**: Facilitates operations on Redis lists, supporting pushing, popping, and range queries.
+- **RedisListCollection**: Redis lists, supporting pushing, popping, and range queries.
-- **RedisSetCollection**: Provides methods for handling Redis sets, including adding, removing, and querying members.
+- **RedisSetCollection**: Redis sets, including adding, removing, and querying members.
-- **RedisSortedSetCollection**: Deals with Redis sorted sets, enabling sorted data management and range-based queries.
+- **RedisSortedSetCollection**: Redis sorted sets, enabling sorted data management and range-based queries.

 ## Installation